Submissions

 • This submission has not been previously published nor submitted for consideration in another journal.

-• ORCiD identifiers which are mandatory for every author and a prerequisite for manuscript consideration, will be entered in the 'Contributors' part of the online system.
+• ORCiD identifiers will be entered in the 'Contributors' part of the online submission system.

 • The paper will be uploaded as an Arch.
 Biol.
 Sci.
 Manuscript Template WORD document [ITEM I].